network-flows/Lonestar-Mod-Guide/docs/Ship_EN.md

 }
 ```

-You can add decorative jets and traces (optional) and mark the ship center(highly recommended) in `components`.
+You can add decorative jets, traces (optional) and mark the ship center(highly recommended) in `components`.
 Each component is represented as follow:

 ```
 {